munificent/craftinginterpreters/book/scanning.md

 The part of the loop where we look at a handful of characters to figure out which kind of lexeme it "matches" may sound familiar.
 If you know regular expressions, you might consider defining a regex for each kind of lexeme and use those to match characters.
-For example, Lox has the same identifier rules as C.
+For example, Lox has the same rules as C for identifiers (variable names and the like).
 This regex matches one:

 ```text
 [a-zA-Z_][a-zA-Z_0-9]*